PhD applications – Mirror doctoral contracts idil 2026

 Project summary:

-Project 3: HAPTIMED | The sense of touch in healthcare: the digital twin of haptic perception for educational purposes
+Project No. 3: HAPTIMED | The sense of touch in healthcare: digital twin of haptic perception for educational purposes

-Doctoral school A: SMH
+Doctoral School A: SMH

-Doctoral school B: I2S
+Doctoral School B: I2S

 UMR 1: UR_UM 102 – EuroMov Digital Health in Motion

-UMR 2 : UMR 5214 - Institute of Electronics and Systems
+UMR 2: UMR 5214 – Institute of Electronics and Systems

-Thesis co-directors: Arnaud DUPEYRON (SMH), Brice SORLI (I2S)
+Co-supervisors of theses: Arnaud DUPEYRON (SMH), Brice SORLI (I2S)

 Details

-TOPIC A - Human Movement Sciences
+SUBJECT A – Human Movement Sciences

-TOPIC B - Information, Structures and Systems
+TOPIC B – Information, Structures, and Systems

 Project summary:

-Project 4: OPTIMa |Optimizing RNA cap modifications for targeted gene expression and RNA-based therapies
+Project No. 4: OPTIMa | Optimization of RNA cap modifications for targeted gene expression and RNA-based therapies

-Doctoral school A: Sciences Chimiques Balard (SCB)
+Doctoral School A: Balard Chemical Sciences (SCB)

-Doctoral school B: CBS2
+Doctoral School B: CBS2

 UMR 2: U1194 – Montpellier Cancer Research Institute (IRCM)

-Thesis co-directors: Michael SMIETANA (SCB), Alexandre DAVID (CBS2)
+Co-supervisors: Michael SMIETANA (SCB), Alexandre DAVID (CBS2)

 Details

-SUBJECT A - Chemical Sciences
+SUBJECT A – Chemistry

 SUBJECT B – Biological Sciences for Health